News

 “There is vast array of things to look at, play on and eat and we have produced a show which is an absolute delight for the whole family.
 Without any contradiction we can say there is something for everybody and fascinating entertainment throughout both days.”

-Discounted advanced ticket sales were introduced for the first-time last year and proved to be very popular with the public.
+Discounted advanced ticket sales were introduced when the Rally returned after Covid and proved to be very popular with the public.
 As well as saving money on the gate price they also give priority entry to the park and save on queuing times.
 A lot of people last year still paid on the day, but organisers are hoping for an even greater take up of the advanced ticket option this year.
-Early Bird tickets with a 15% discount are available until Sunday 19 May 2024.
-After that, they can be bought at the full price of £10 per adult either in advance online - saving queuing on the day, or by cash or card on the day.
+Early Bird tickets with a 20% discount are available for £10 per adult until Sunday 18 May 2025.
+After that, they can be bought at the full price of £12.50 per adult either in advance online - saving queuing on the day, or by cash or card on the day.
 Children under the age of 16 can enter free.

-If you wish to buy an early bird ticket in advance by Sunday 19 May 2024 and save yourself 15% on the price of £10, then just scan the QR code or go to the Steam Rally Website at http://abergavennysteamrally.co.uk/
+If you wish to buy an early bird ticket in advance by Sunday 18 May 2025 and save yourself 20% on the price of £12.50, then just click on this link